philippinespire/pire_lcwgs_data_processing/scripts/ATLAS_wahab/README.md

 Modify the .sbatch script to reflect the number of .bed files you want to use and their names.
 You can also change the maximum depth - currently set to only use 10 reads maximum per site, which should be sufficient to calculate error.

-Create the desired output directory first.
+Create the desired output directory first and copy the .bed files you made in the previous step into this folder.

 Run with: